giosg/django-rest-framework/docs/api-guide/authentication.md

 This authentication scheme uses a simple token-based HTTP Authentication scheme.
 Token authentication is appropriate for client-server setups, such as native desktop and mobile clients.

-To use the `TokenAuthentication` scheme you'll need to [configure the authentication classes](#setting-the-authentication-scheme) to include `TokenAuthentication`, and additionally include `rest_framework.authtoken` in your `INSTALLED_APPS` setting:
+To use the `TokenAuthentication` scheme you'll need to [configure the authentication classes](#setting-the-authentication-scheme) to include `TokenAuthentication`, and additionally include `rest_framework2.authtoken` in your `INSTALLED_APPS` setting:

     INSTALLED_APPS = (
         ...
-        'rest_framework.authtoken'
+        'rest_framework2.authtoken'
     )

 ---

 **Note:** Make sure to run `manage.py syncdb` after changing your settings.
-The `rest_framework.authtoken` app provides both Django (from v1.7) and South database migrations.
+The `rest_framework2.authtoken` app provides both Django (from v1.7) and South database migrations.
 See [Schema migrations](#schema-migrations) below.

 ---

 You'll also need to create tokens for your users.

-    from rest_framework.authtoken.models import Token
+    from rest_framework2.authtoken.models import Token

     token = Token.objects.create(user=...)
     print token.key